PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkIds` (array): Search for devices in inventory based on network ids.
 - `--serials` (array): Search for devices in inventory based on serials.
 - `--models` (array): Search for devices in inventory based on model.
-- `--tags` (array): An optional parameter to filter devices by tags.
+- `--tags` (array): Filter devices by tags.
 The filtering is case-sensitive.
 If tags are included, 'tagsFilterType' should also be included (see below).
-- `--tagsFilterType` (string): An optional parameter of value 'withAnyTags' or 'withAllTags' to indicate whether to return devices which contain ANY or ALL of the included tags.
-If no type is included, 'withAnyTags' will be selected.
+- `--tagsFilterType` (string): To use with 'tags' parameter, to filter devices which contain ANY or ALL given tags.
+Accepted values are 'withAnyTags' or 'withAllTags', default is 'withAnyTags'.
-- `--productTypes` (array): Optional parameter to filter devices by product type.
-Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, and sensor.
+- `--productTypes` (array): Filter devices by product type.
+Accepted values are appliance, camera, cellularGateway, sensor, switch, systemsManager, and wireless.

 ##### Example: